isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 **(5) Return the uniform to the General Office**
-<br>  a) From 9 AM to 4 PM, during school terms or holidays.
+<br>  a) During school terms or holidays, from 9 AM to 4 PM only,
 <br>  b) The office is closed on public holidays.